-Noticing the difference in the pronunciation of the character “新” (Xin, meaning ‘new’) between Mandarin and Cantonese, Woong Bae attributed this linguistic variation to the historical context of early Cantonese-Chinese immigrants, who often opened restaurants and named them using Cantonese.
+Noticing the difference in the pronunciation of the character “新” (Xin, meaning ‘new’) between Mandarin and Cantonese, Cheng Wei attributed this linguistic variation to the historical context of early Cantonese-Chinese immigrants, who often opened restaurants and named them using Cantonese.
 These Cantonese-pronounced names have been preserved to this day.
 The use of “Sun” carries a significant cultural identity rooted in this history.

-However, Woong Bae also critiqued the continued use of Cantonese naming conventions in some restaurants, raising questions about the tension between preserving tradition and aligning with modern linguistic norms.
+However, Cheng Wei also critiqued the continued use of Cantonese naming conventions in some restaurants, raising questions about the tension between preserving tradition and aligning with modern linguistic norms.
 His critique was further informed by the challenges foreigners face when learning Mandarin, shedding light on the complexities of language, identity, and accessibility within Chinese subcultures.
-Woong Bae’s analysis demonstrates symbolic competence by connecting linguistic form to cultural identity, historical migration patterns, and the broader social implications of language learning, accessibility, and standardization.
+Cheng Wei’s analysis demonstrates symbolic competence by connecting linguistic form to cultural identity, historical migration patterns, and the broader social implications of language learning, accessibility, and standardization.

 Bookstore Sign

-Paul became curious about the artistic symbol above the English text on a bookstore sign.
+Patrick became curious about the artistic symbol above the English text on a bookstore sign.
 He asked the store manager about its meaning and discovered that it was written in seal script—a traditional style of Chinese calligraphy widely used during the latter half of the 1st millennium BC.

 Excerpt 4